orionlee/aLjotIt/DevNotes.md

   - [x] Update backend package / class name

 - [x] Introduction for initial startup
-- [ ] detect Google Keep installation (and error report if it's not installed)
+- [ ] For Android 4, hide Lock Screen Notifications UI
 - [ ] Run lint / code inspection
+- [ ] Publish alpha version

+## Beta - Tightening up for general usage
+- [ ] App Introduction tweaks
+  - [ ] configure lock screen access step: simplifying it, Make it android version specific
+  - [ ] Might need a help screen for lock screen access configuration details tips

-- [ ] Finalize min SDK API
+- [ ] (MAYBE) coach marks
+  - Tip to suggest add QSTile (Android 7+), with graphics
+  - Tip to suggest add to lock screen quick access (vendor specific screen shot), for Android 4
+  - Tip to disable lock screen notification once QSTile is added
+  - QSTile on normal screen: for initial use, add a message (better than toast) explaining it launches keep.
+Long press to launch app itself.
+  - Convert Settings app notification disabled warning snackbar to inline

+- [ ] detect Google Keep initial startup (and error report if it's not installed)

 - [ ] links to rate and feedback, maybe using Google doc forms for feedback

-- [ ] Increase lock screen notification clickable areas, not just body text.
+- [ ] lock screen notification: Increase clickable areas, not just body text.

-- [ ] QSTile on normal screen: for initial use, add a message (better than toast) explaining it launches keep.
-Long press to launch app itself.
+- [ ] (BUG) on my tablet, lock screen notification does not work after MainActivity is destroyed (user flow: user removes the app from recent app list).
+  - It seems as if after MainActivity unregisters its receiver (MainLockScreenReceiver), LockScreenNotificationReceiver ceases working, even though logcat does not indicate LsnR has been unregiseterd.

+## Post Beta - Unscheduled
+- [ ] Lock Screen Notification refinement
+  - [ ] Don't run service if disabled
+  - [ ] support dark theme

+- [ ] option to show a reminder whenever there is note
+- [ ] Let user customize advanced configuration
+   - allow font size / font family be adjustable
+   - enable / disable "Add to LS Scratch" (aka share friendly)
+   - QS Tile: on normal screen: option to launch Scratch Pad or a new Keep note.
+   - note maximum size

+- [ ] Better Android 4 support (usable on lock screen) with lockscreen widgets

+- [ ] Support outside gKeep
+   - [ ] Support general send on lockscreen, thus allow it to be used with non Google Keep, albeit in a clunky way.
+   - [ ] 1st-class support other note app (e.g., OneNote, etc.), i.e., send to Keep becomes send to default

-- [] Minor Widget UI tweak
+- [ ] Minor Widget UI tweak
   - the dialog post share (asking to clear it): move it up (rather than center)
   - Toast (after unlock) may need to be moved up too.